IlKaiser/IoT_Group-Project/evaluation/iotlab-m3-code.md

 ## Sampling threads

-Finally, the handler initializes the sampling threads, the same as those seen in the [real application](https://github.com/IlKaiser/IoT_Group-Project/blob/main/nucleo_code/README.md), that will simulate the sampling of data from sensors.
-In order to create these threads, we need to define their stacks in the [main.c](https://github.com/IlKaiser/IoT_Group-Project/blob/main/evaluation/main.c):
+Finally, the handler initializes the **sampling threads**, the same as those seen in the [real application](https://github.com/IlKaiser/IoT_Group-Project/blob/main/nucleo_code/README.md), that will simulate the sampling of data from **sensors**.
+In order to create these threads, we need to define their **stacks** in the [main.c](https://github.com/IlKaiser/IoT_Group-Project/blob/main/evaluation/main.c):

 ```c
 static char stackThreadAlarm[THREAD_STACKSIZE_DEFAULT];